Networks

 Opening Views

-1. The position of nodes, which you can set using one or more of the options under Layout.
+1. The position of nodes, which you can set using one or more of the layouts provided and detailed above.

 2. The Layers for the view, which you can think of as like a set of operations to be applied and the order in which those operations are to be applied (for example size nodes by an attribute then color nodes by another attribute).